-Youth Transition Specialists assist in arranging various services to include behavioral health treatment, coordination of individual, group, and family counseling, educational, vocational and job training.
+Youth Transition Specialists (YTS) assist in arranging various services to include behavioral health treatment, coordination of outpatient counseling, educational, vocational and job training.
 They also provide ties with existing community social services.

-This program increases the number of youth who can be successfully placed at home, rather than in residential placement, and links families with services.
+YTS assistance increases the number of youth who can be successfully placed at home, rather than in residential placement, and links families with services.